-- It’s raining – you might want to go to Newquay – perhaps even to go to the Blue Reef aquarium!
+- It’s raining – you might want to go to Newquay – perhaps even to go to the Blue Reef aquarium.
 You could pile into your cars, queue into Newquay, go round and round trying to park ending up in different car parks.
-You know the day.
-Make the journey part of the fun.
-All the families go together.
+Make the journey part of the fun – all go on the bus together!

 - Bodmin Parkway railway station – coming or going – give the bus a go.

 - Newquay Airport – friends coming to join you, but the weather’s sunny and the surf is looking pretty nice!
-Suggest the bus!
+Why not suggest the bus?